-PBP dates back to 1891 and in its early years was promoted by Henri Desgranges, perhaps more famous for his role in another long established French ride!
+The oldest and most famous of these is the 1200km Paris-Brest-Paris, which runs every four years.
+PBP dates back to 1891 and in its early years was promoted by Henri Desgranges, perhaps more famous for his role in establishing the Tour De France.
 To qualify, riders have to complete a “Super-Randonneur” series of 200, 300, 400 and 600km rides in the months before the start.
-A number of CCC riders (including multiple PBP ancien Terry Dickerson) have ridden it over the years.
+A number of CCC riders have participated over the years.